 These Managed Services are the ‘lego blocks’.
 Within the Cloud Provider these blocks are highly interoperable, abstract in nature (you won’t know the inner workings) and usually highly configurable to your needs.
-You can aggregate these building blocks together to create higher order functions, i.e. your business application.
-A basic example of this would be an API Gateway Block integrated with a Lambda Function to run some logic that is integrated with DynamoDB for persistence.
+You are able to put these building blocks together for higher order functions eg. business application.
+You could use an API Gateway Block integrated with a Lambda Function to run logic.
+And you could integrate with DynamoDB for persistence.

 Serverless provides team’s with constraints that guide their designs and how they assemble their architectures.
 In traditional architecture approaches there may be investment in working out interoperability and compatibility with Open Source and COTS solutions.
-When embracing Serverless-First the enabling constraints simply speed up the decision making process and allow for rapid development.
+Serverless-First and enabling constraints simply speed up the decision making process and allow for rapid development.
 These constraints guide the serverless architecture patterns of which there are many, that teams can adopt.